tschatzl/tschatzl.github.io/_posts/2022-08-04-concurrent-marking.md

 Often, these regions that were dropped would not reclaim much space anyway, sometimes much less even than is used up by promotion, taking a lot of time to collect and even worse just lengthen the time until the next marking.

 At this point G1 is ready to collect old generation regions to start the space reclamation phase.
-However to keep [minimum mutator utilization](https://dl.acm.org/doi/10.1145/381694.378823) G1 is forced to wait until another, final young-only **Prepare Mixed** garbage collection before starting mixed collections.
+However to keep [minimum mutator utilization](https://dl.acm.org/doi/10.1145/381694.378823) (MMU) requirements G1 is forced to wait until another, final young-only **Prepare Mixed** garbage collection before starting mixed collections.
+The mutator phase the *Cleanup* pause interrupted (also observing MMU) has been sized to keep MMU using predictions for a non-mixed collection pause.
+Changing the type of garbage collection invalidates assumptions made during that calculation.

 #### Concurrent Cleanup ####